 PATIENT TEST RESULTS

 Patients are required to make an appointment with the doctor to discuss any results.
-For privacy and confidentiality reasons, these will not be given over the phone.
+For privacy and confidentiality reasons, these will not be given over the phone (This has temporarily changed due to COVID – Test results for our regular patients can be provided over a phone consult now).
 If any urgent results arrive, the doctor will advise the nursing team to contact the patient immediately.

 AFTER HOURS AND HOME VISITS

 Our patients can access after hours care through National Home Doctor by telephoning: 13 SICK (13 7425)

 In case of emergency, you can ring for an ambulance on 000 or attend your local hospital – Beaudesert Hospital or Logan Hospital.